revertdata/all-occasion-cards/README.md

 ## Installation

 Personally, I prefer to use a [Conda](https://formulae.brew.sh/cask/anaconda) env for keeping my python packages tidy, so feel free to check that out.
 This is good to keep track of what packages are actually necessary.

-To install dependencies for Tweeder, run the following in your terminal from the root of the repo:
+`conda env create -f environment.yml`

+Otherwise, feel free to install the requirements via pip.

 `pip install -r requirements.txt`